integreat-io/integreat-transformers/README.md

 `template` also have a reversed transformer [`parse`](#parse), that behaves in the same way, but for the oposite direction.

+**Note:** If you pick out just some of the available transformers, make sure to include the `htmlEncode` transformer if you want to use the `template` transformer.
+There's a dependancy there.

 ### `trim`

 Will trim whitespace from the beginning and end of a string, or return it